 Hearing the songs I had memorized in my bedroom back home was a surreal feeling.
 I was fighting back tears during “If You Give Enough,” a definitive ballad for me.
 Brian’s intricate lyrics about putting love back into the world hit hard, and the cracking of his own voice spoke to how much the song meant to him too.
 The encore included an old favorite, “As Long As We’re Together.”
 Seeing Michael’s signature high kicks and hearing his raw screams in person stirred something inside of me.
 As I looked around, surrounded by people singing and swaying along, I recognized the mutual feeling.
 The Twigs finished with a thank you to their home state crowd before sauntering offstage.
-Similar to me, they were coming back to something familiar.
+They were coming back to something familiar too.

 After the show ended, the night continued on.
 The venue transformed into a ‘70s discotheque, blasting Donna Summer and Sister Sledge.
 We danced with the remaining members of the crowd, all blurring into one hazy mass.
 After we were kicked out into the cool August night and left standing on the sidewalk, reality felt altered.
 Earlier, inside the venue, the world beyond seemed to disappear.
 Nothing mattered but what was happening onstage.
 It was what I’d experienced many nights at shows in D.C., yet something was different this time.
 I was in Brooklyn and I was at ease.
 There was nothing more I could have asked for.